rackspace/runway/docs/source/module_configuration/staticsite.rst

 6. After passing all of the verification steps, `Lambda@Edge` strips out the Authorization header and allows the request to pass through to designated origin for CloudFront.
 In this case, the origin is the private content Amazon S3 bucket.
 7. After receiving response from the origin S3 bucket, CloudFront sends the response back to the browser.
 The browser displays the data from the returned response.

-An example of a `Auth@Edge`_ static site configuration is as follows.
-All listed options are required:
+An example of a `Auth@Edge`_ static site configuration is as follows:

 .. code-block:: yaml